 - Decline a Job Offer

-Here's help for when you’re trying to snag a new position within the company you work for, whether you want to get promoted or transfer to a different position or location.
+Here’s help for when you’re trying to snag a new position within the company you work for, whether you want to get promoted or transfer to a different role or location:

 - Job Promotion Cover Letter